-It is estimated that the cost of a postgrant or covered business method patent review would be 75% of the cost of current contested cases before the trial section of the Board to the end of the preliminary motion period.
-A post-grant or covered business method patent review should have many fewer motions since only one party will have a patent that is the subject of the proceeding (compared with each party having at least a patent or an application in current contested cases before the trial section of the Board).
-Moreover, fewer issues can be raised since post-grant and covered business method patent reviews will not have the priority-related issues that must be addressed in current contested cases before the trial section of the Board before the priority phase.
-Again, a 75% weighting factor should capture the typical costs of a post-grant or covered business method patent review.
+It is estimated that the cost of a covered business method patent review would be 75% of the cost of current contested cases before the trial section of the Board to the end of the preliminary motion period.
+A covered business method patent review should have many fewer motions since only one party will have a patent that is the subject of the proceeding (compared with each party having at least a patent or an application in current contested cases before the trial section of the Board).
+Moreover, fewer issues can be raised since covered business method patent reviews will not have the priority-related issues that must be addressed in current contested cases before the trial section of the Board before the priority phase.
+Again, a 75% weighting factor should capture the typical costs of a covered business method patent review.

-The title, description, and respondent description of the information collection are shown below with an estimate of the annual reporting burdens for the postgrant and covered business method patent review provisions.
+The title, description, and respondent description of the information collection are shown below with an estimate of the annual reporting burdens for the covered business method patent review provisions.
 Included in this estimate is the time for reviewing instructions, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 The principal impact of the proposed changes in this notice of proposed rulemaking is to implement the changes to Office practice necessitated by §§ 6(d) and 18 of the Leahy-Smith America Invents Act.